nyxkrage/SillyTavern-StartingConversations/README.md

 ## Known Issues

 1. Does not work with alternative greetings
+1. Has not been tested with Group Chats, use at your own risk.
 1. Editing the starting conversation may not update the current chat, and you will need to create a new chat to see the changes reflected.